JasonDClarke/carousel/README.md

 The Carousel is controlled by a config object.
 See below for the default config object.
 Only the values you wish to change from the default need to be included in any custom configurations.

-In all cases the containerSel key must be given so that it is know where to build the carousel.
+In all cases the containerSel key must be given so that it is known where to build the carousel.

 ```